 What To Include

-- Rule of thirds: Group items in threes: a tall object (branch vase), a medium (stacked books), a small (candle, ornament bowl).
+- Rule of thirds: Group items in threes: a tall object (branch vase), a medium (stacked books), a small (candle or ornament bowl).

 - Natural elements: Add pine branches, eucalyptus, or dried orange slices for color.